Genetic incompatibility: Gouldian finches

-Female Polyandry and Genetic Incompatibility
+Female polyandry and genetic incompatibility

 Polyandry is a mating pattern that is identified in species when a female mates with two or more males during a period of sexual receptivity.
 Females may engage in this behavior in the event that their singular mate is a genetically incompatible match.
 If that were to be the case, she would lose the chance to become pregnant during that season and not be able to try again until the next mating window.

 Creating offspring requires the female to allocate a large portion of her resources to both the formation of the embryo.
 Partaking in polyandry allows her to ensure that the offspring that she will be providing for is going to be viable, and not be a waste of her time, energy, and resources.

 Another experiment was done with Gouldian finches, during which researchers wanted to determine the effect of compatibility and incompatibility on the relationship between socially monogamous pairs of finches.
 They discovered that by participating in "extra-pair" mating relationships, the females were able to more accurately target compatible genes, thus increasing the amount of viable offspring that they produce.
 Researchers paired females with both compatible and incompatible males as their social partner.
 However, they also made available both compatible and incompatible males as the extra-pair partner.
 The data collected revealed that 77.5% of the females mated outside of their pairs.
 If their extra-pair was compatible (unlike their social partner), the female experienced a 38.9% increase in offspring survival.
 Although females are unable to tell the difference between compatible and incompatible partners, by participating in polyandry, their likelihood of yielding more and healthier offspring is increased.